 Panama-based World Merchant, part of Nevis-registered OP Group Services LLC, is currently advertising SLPs as the “ideal entities for international merchant accounts”.
 On its website, World Merchant adds:-

 Under Scottish law . . . the tax transparency [of Scottish LPs] means that, provided no business is done in the UK and provided the two partners are located in tax-free jurisdictions (we typically prefer Belize, Nevis or Panama), no tax is payable anywhere.
 The LP is free to do business tax-free in the whole world outside the UK, even including the European Union.
-An SLP can be set up at relatively low-cost by our preferred incorporation partners, Offshore Pro Group.
-Typical time required for setting up a new partnership is 5-7 days.
+An SLP can be set up at a relatively low cost by our preferred incorporation partner, Offshore Pro Group.
+The typical time required for setting up a new partnership is 5-7 days.

 If it was not for ready availability of anonymous shell companies registered in supposedly reputable tax havens and jurisdictions such as the UK, time could be called on the offshore game.
 Without them, the corrupt would be unable to loot developing counties without leaving fingerprints, and western firms allegedly including Rolls-Royce, Petrofac and Weir Group would have no anonymous conduits with which to grease the palms of overseas officials and politicians in the hope of securing lucrative contracts.

 In ‘Dirty Oil‘, her excellent BBC Radio 4 ‘File on 4’ documentary on the Unaoil scandal, first broadcast on Tuesday 10th May 2016, Jane Deith revealed how UK-based shell companies, including Comex Industries LLP, were allegedly being used by Monaco-based Unaoil to funnel bribes to, among others, Iraqi politicians.